 Upon review of all reports and meetings, the Dean will meet with the complainant to review options including campus adjudication of the matter through a formal hearing; the final decision to enter into a formal hearing will rest with the complainant.
 Should the complainant elect not to pursue a formal hearing, the University will not be precluded from taking disciplinary action without a formal hearing.
 When a formal hearing is necessary, residence hall reassignment or removal from the campus may occur in order to provide a sense of security and privacy for both parties until adjudication of the complaint is completed.
 Housing reassignment or interim suspension of the respondent from campus shall not constitute a determination that the respondent has violated this policy.
 Following the informal meeting, if a formal hearing on the complaint is to be held, the Dean or the Dean's designee will then proceed with an investigation of the complaint.
 The Dean will have access to any pertinent records regarding the alleged assault and will be afforded the opportunity to interview all persons possessing relevant information.
 Both the complainant and the alleged offender may submit whatever information they deem desirable.

 Once the information is received by the Dean and the investigation has been completed, the complaint will be heard by the All University Judiciary Committee (AUJC).
 The University Counsel, acting as an officer of the University, may be present as an advisor to the AUJC.
 Throughout the hearing, both the complainant and the respondent will be allowed to have a person of their choice present for support.
-This person may be an IWU student, faculty member, or an administrative staff member; however, any support person may not address the All-University Judicial Committee.
+The advisor is present to advise and support but has no further standing in the hearing.
+Advisors failing to follow hearing procedures will be required to leave the room and will have no further involvement in the disciplinary proceeding.
+Only the student subject to the complaint may address the All-University Judicial Committee.
 Sexual histories of the parties will not be discussed in the hearing.

 The AUJC will deliberate in executive session.
 The decision by the AUJC will be based on the evidence presented; however, the respondent will not be compelled to present any evidence.
 Obstruction of an investigation of a complaint of sexual assault or misconduct as well as retaliation against a person making a complaint of sexual assault or misconduct will be grounds for immediate disciplinary action which could result in immediate suspension from the University for the person(s) involved in obstruction, misconduct or retaliation.